Sergey Skolskiy

-Sergey Vladimirovich Skolskiy (Russian: Серге́й Влади́мирович Ско́льский; born 6 October 1995) is a Russian powerlifter, Master of Sports of Russia, champion of Russia, four-time European champion in the open category, two-time world champion, a Guinness world record holder.
+Sergey Vladimirovich Skolskiy (Russian: Серге́й Влади́мирович Ско́льский; born 6 October 1995) is a Russian powerlifter, Master of Sports of Russia, champion of Russia, four-time European champion in the open category, two-time world champion, 16-time a Guinness world record holder.

 Biography

 Sergey Skolskiy was born in the Republic of Mari El in the city of Yoshkar-Ola, where he first got acquainted with sports at the age of 6.
 He started playing football at the Spartak children's club.
-I worked there until I was 13, after which decided to go to the track and Sport of athletics, after a couple of months of training I won the championship of the city of Yoshkar-Ola and the Republic of Mari El in the distance of 100 and 200 meters.
+He worked there until he was 13, after which decided to go to the track and Sport of athletics, after a couple of months of training he won the championship of the city of Yoshkar-Ola and the Republic of Mari El in the distance of 100 and 200 meters.
 After the unsuccessful Russian athletics championship, Sergey decided to give up this sport and try himself in cross-country skiing as he liked to ski.
 There was a gym in the section, where skiers carried out general physical training.
 As a 15-year-old boy, Sergey felt himself the strongest against the background of his colleagues, he was interested in working with iron.
 Gradually he began to immerse himself in sports literature and anatomy.
-For a day I read various articles and forums on the Internet.
-Realizing that it would be impossible to sit on 2 chairs, I decided to completely go to Powerlifting in order to achieve high results.
+For a day he read various articles and forums on the Internet.
+Realizing that it would be impossible to sit on 2 chairs, he decided to completely go for Powerlifting in order to achieve high results.

-At the age of 17 he graduated from Secondary School №6 in his hometown in 2013, then moved to Saint Petersburg and entered a higher educational institution of Saint Petersburg State Institute of Technology in the period from 2013 to 2018, at the Department of Financier.
+At the age of 17 he graduated from Secondary School No.6 in his hometown in 2013, then moved to Saint Petersburg and entered a higher educational institution of Saint Petersburg State Institute of Technology in the period from 2013 to 2018, at the Department of Financier.
 In parallel with his studies, he devoted himself to training and competitions in powerlifting.

 He is currently active in his social networks, consults people around the world and conducts seminars.